Manon Massé: Political career

-Party Spokesperson, 2017–present
+Québec solidaire co-spokesperson, 2017–2023

 Massé, along with activist Gabriel Nadeau-Dubois, was elected co-spokesperson for Québec solidaire at the party's conference in May 2017.
 This is a continuation the party's tradition of allocating the role to a woman and a man to serve concurrently.

-In her role, she was proposed by the party as their candidate for Premier of Quebec in the 2018 Quebec general election.
+In her role, Massé was proposed by the party as their candidate for Premier of Quebec in the 2018 Quebec general election.
 In this election, the party tripled its seat count from three members to ten, the party's best performance to date and bringing the party to third party status, ahead of the traditional major sovereigntist party, Parti Québécois.

-In the trial of Catalonia independence leaders she testified at the Supreme Court of Spain on 29 April 2019 due to her role as international observer in the 2017 Catalan independence referendum.
+In the trial of Catalonia independence leaders, Massé testified at the Supreme Court of Spain on 29 April 2019 due to her role as international observer in the 2017 Catalan independence referendum.

+In May 2023, Massé announced that she was stepping down from her co-spokesperson role.
+In November 2023, she was succeeded as co-spokesperson by Émilise Lessard-Therrien.

-Electoral District
+Electoral history

 Personal life

-Massé is a noted feminist and social justice activist in and around Montreal.
-She is an out lesbian and partner to Ghislaine Goulet.
+Manon Massé is a prominent feminist and social justice advocate in Québec.
+She shares her life with her partner, Ghislaine Goulet.